colorFiLabs/web3/index.md

-AI is the foundation of our business.
+smart contracts and digital assets is the foundation of our business.
 Our high-tech expertise allows us to come up with unique strategies to help companies succeed.
 Our expert team includes tech engineers and financial experts.

 ## Our Financial Strategies

 ColorAI mitigates risks and our financial services help determine the viability or convenience of financing alternatives and analyze financial opportunities.

-AI has revolutionized the underlying structure of financial interaction and is a major game-changer in financial risk management.
+AI has revolutionized the underlying structure of financial interaction and is a major game-changer in financial risk management and operations.

 ## Defi